NHMPh/LightGun/README.md

  #### Flashing the arduino

-If you're using an Arduino Leonardo, you can upload the firmware directly through the software.
+If you're using an Arduino Leonardo pro micro, you can upload the firmware directly through the software.
 See below for details.

 If you're using a different model or encountering issues uploading the firmware through the software, download the Arduino IDE, install the HID-Project library by NicoHood, and use the provided sketch at